Interconectando/Guide-to-Install-Frappe-ERPNext-in-Ubuntu-22.04-LTS/README.md

 -->
 Now frappe bench environment is installed using bench CLI.

 Now you can use various bench commands by changing the directory.
-So you can need to change the directory
+So you can need to change the directory.

     cd frappe-bench